stride3d/stride-docs/en/contributors/website/content.md

 Our website uses the [Bootstrap](https://getbootstrap.com/) framework, version **5.3**.

+> [!IMPORTANT]
-⚠️**Important:** Prioritize the use of Bootstrap's inherent styling before integrating any custom styles.
+> Prioritize the use of Bootstrap's inherent styling before integrating any custom styles.
 You should be familiar with [Bootstrap Utilities](https://getbootstrap.com/docs/5.3/utilities/api/) which help you to achieve most of the styling requirements.

 ### CSS Guidelines